davpuggioni/sssd-inspector/README.md

 - **PII redaction tests** — `-anonymize` output is asserted to be free of raw IPs, domains, e-mails and MAC addresses, including graph entity IDs

-### Regression guards

-Two incidents shaped the current tests, and both are now pinned:

-1. **A silently lost CLI flag.** The `-logdir` flag was dropped during a repository restructure. `cli_flags_test.go` now hardcodes the flag contract and cross-checks it against this README, so removing a documented flag without updating the code, the tests, the docs and `docs/CHANGES.md` fails the suite.
-2. **A CLI invocation falling through to the GUI.** The hybrid binary must never start `launchGUI()` when it was given a path: the process-level tests run it headless with a hard timeout and fail if it does not terminate.

-The only code left uncovered is what genuinely requires a display server: the Wails `launchGUI()` bootstrap and the statements inside `main()` that call it.
-Everything those call into (the `App` methods, the dialogs, the analyzers) is covered by unit or process-level tests; statement coverage of the main package is ~88% in the default (hybrid) build and ~86% with the `cli` build tag, which excludes the GUI-only files.

 ---